musheeza018/fluxwebsite/content/en/flux/installation/configuration/test-release-candidates.md

 ---
-title: Test release candidate
+title: Configure test release candidate
-linkTitle: Test release candidate
+linkTitle: Configure test release candidate
 description: "How to configure test release candidate in Flux"
 weight: 190
 ---

-### Test release candidates
+### Test release candidates configuration in Flux

 To test release candidates, you can patch the container image tags: